scala/scala-lang/_posts/2019-12-18-road-to-scala-3.md

 **Shared ABI**

-By also sharing the "ABI" (the "application binary interface", that is, the way traits, lazy vals, etc are represented in bytecode), Scala 3.0 and 2.13 artifacts can co-exist on the classpath and interoperate seamlessly.
+By also sharing the "ABI" (the "application binary interface", that is, the way traits, lazy vals, etc. are represented in bytecode and the IR of Scala.js/Native), Scala 3.0 and 2.13 artifacts can co-exist on the classpath and interoperate seamlessly.
 This enables gradual migration and simplifies testing.

 Scala 3 is already backwards compatible today: it can consume libraries built with Scala 2.13 (except for libraries that define macros, see the Q&A on macros below).
 To achieve forwards compatibility, the Scala 3 compiler will provide a mechanism to ensure that the public interface is in the common language subset, so that it can be consumed from Scala 2.13.
 This means that, as a library author, you can adopt (some of) Scala 3 without requiring your users to upgrade from Scala 2.13.